mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 | Then | 0.12.1          | <1s        | 25    |
 | Now  | 3.1.0           | 195s       | 980   |

-It's no coincidence that my build times went from under a second to several minutes once I hit several hundred posts.
-Moving to solid-state drives and reducing the amount of Liquid `for` loops in my `_layouts` and `_includes` has helped --- but I still have a ways to go.
+It's no coincidence that my build times went from under a second to several minutes once I reached several hundred posts.
+Moving to solid-state drives and reducing the amount of Liquid `for` loops in my `_layouts` and `_includes` has helped --- but I still have a ways to go if I want to speed things up.

-The new **`--incremental` regeneration** feature will likely be the solution to faster build times.
-On a default `jekyll new` site it works really well, but unfortunately I haven't had much luck getting it to play nice with the various plugins I use.
-The work currently being done seems like its [going in the right direction](https://github.com/jekyll/jekyll/pull/4269), so I'm sure with time it'll sort out.
+The new **`--incremental` regeneration** feature will eventually play a big role in this for me.
+On a default `jekyll new` site it works really well, but unfortunately I haven't had much luck getting it to play nicely with the various plugins I use.
+The work currently being done seems like its [going in the right direction](https://github.com/jekyll/jekyll/pull/4269), so I'm sure in time things will sort out.

-For now the best I can do is use the new Liquid Profiler[^profiler] to identify problematic bits and simplify where I can.
-I update the site so infrequently that it really isn't a bother waiting 2 minutes for a build to finish.
+For now the best I can do is use the new **Liquid Profiler**[^profiler] to identify problematic bits and simplify where I can.
+I update the site so infrequently that it really isn't a bother waiting 2 minutes for a build to finish, but damn it would be nice to hit <1s again!

 [^profiler]: add `--profile` to a build or serve

-### Collections to the Rescue
+### Posts, Meet Collections

 When [collections](http://jekyllrb.com/docs/collections/) were introduced way back in v2.0.0, I decided to build out a [**Frequently Asked Questions**]({{ site.url }}/faqs/) section on my site.
-I could have easily done this as a set of static pages, but Collections seemed like a more appropriate fit.
+I could have easily done this as a set of static pages, but collections being more powerful seemed a better fit.

 It couldn't haven been simpler to implement either.
-Create a `_faqs` folder filled with MarkDown formatted text files (like any other post/page) and add the following to `_config.yml`, create an [index page](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_pages/faqs/index.md), and done!
+Create a `_faqs` folder filled with Markdown formatted text files (like any other post or page), add the following to `_config.yml`, create an [index page](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_pages/faqs/index.md) to display all of the collection's documents, and done!

 {% highlight yaml %}
 collections: